Temps d'aventura

 It is a weekly programme and is broadcast on Thursday evenings by Canal 33 from May to November and can also be watched on the international channel TVCi.
 Most programmes are repeated over the weekend.

 Since the 2003 season it has been broadcast in stereo.

 From the 2008 season onwards it has been broadcast in 16:9 format and with subtitles in Catalan for the deaf.
 The DTTV broadcast also includes English subtitles.
 This makes it the first programme produced in-house by Televisió de Catalunya that can be watched in English.

 TV3 is Televisió de Catalunya's first and main channel.
-All the people of Catalonia and Catalan Countries in the rest of Spain is potential viewer.
+All the people of Catalonia and Catalan Countries in the rest of Spain are potential viewers.

 Contents

 The programme normally consists of a report, with a duration of between 10 and 20 minutes on average, and several sections that have changed over the seasons.

 The reports are about activities that take place in the mountains, in the air or on water and are designed to highlight the activities of people who do the sport.

 Most of the reports can be categorised into one of these four general groups: